inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### DX benefits of static typing

-- The IDE (vscode) showed type hints right away
+- The IDE (vscode) showed type hints right away.
-- Without any delay (like the Elixir typing with type specs and Dialiyzer)
+- Without any delay (like in Elixir with ElixirLS, type specs and Dialiyzer).
-- The IDE offered up options to pick and function documentation alongside when moving through the vast amounts of Flutter build-in types/components to compose the application off.
+- The IDE offered options to pick and function documentation alongside when moving through the vast amounts of Flutter build-in types/components to compose the application of.

 <mdi-arrow-right-thick /> Dart has its culprits but I clearly missed that kind of type safety and DX in Elixir/Phoenix.